TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-On the other hand, if we use the email we registered with, we obtain a good response:
+On the other hand, if we use the email we registered with, we receive a successful response:

 <br />